tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 reorder them with respect to other messages (e.g., moving a delete to after a create).

-- Exploiting cache behavior to discover the content of 0-RTT messages by replaying a 0-RTT message to a different cache node that does not have a resource of interest in cache, and then using a separate connection to check whether that resource has been added to the cache.
+- Amplifying existing information leaks caused by side effects like caching.
+An attacker could learn information about the content of a 0-RTT message by replaying it to some cache node that has not cached some resource of interest, and then using a separate connection to check whether that resource has been added to the cache.
+This could be repeated with different cache nodes as often as the 0-RTT message is replayable.

 If data can be replayed a large number of times, additional attacks become possible, such as making repeated measurements of the